-If you parked at the lower trailhead, begin your hike up the road.
-Pass the road to Crystal Creek soon after you leave the trailhead.
-Pass the Aqueduct road near Mt.
-Helen after 1 mile on the road.
-Lose a little elevation and then follow the remaining road all the way to the end, near some Aqueduct structures.
+If you parked at the lower, 2WD trailhead, begin your hike up the road.
+After 0.2 mile, pass the junction for Crystal Creek and after 1 mile, pass the Aqueduct road.
+Follow the remaining road all the way to the end, near 11,100.

-From the end of the road, take the well marked trail into the forest.
-After a short distance, you will encounter multiple trails in this busy area.
-Follow signs for Continental Falls or Upper Mohawk Lakes.
-Stay left at most trail junctions.
-Pass some old mine buildings.
-Turn left near a lake and follow the trail through bushes before climbing a steep hill left of the falls.
-At the top of this hill, pass an old mine tramway near the falls and continue past Lower Mohawk Lake where the trail turns left.
-Hike south toward a slope that leads up to Mohawk Lake - Photo #1.
-Follow the solid trail up to the edge of Mohawk Lake, cross the stream running out of the lake and follow a thin trail over some rock outcroppings.
-Descend past a small lake and into the large basin between Pacific, Father Dyer, and Crystal Peak.
-Follow the faint trail for nearly 0.75 miles to an unnamed lake near 12,400.
-As you hike west through the basin, Pacific is in plain view - Photo #2.
-Cross the stream outlet from the unnamed lake, turn left and locate a large gully (Photo #3) that climbs left of Pacific.
-If you go to the last lake in the basin, youve gone too far.
-You must turn left between the two lakes to reach the correct gully.
+From the end of the Spruce Creek road, follow the well-marked trail into the forest.
+After a short distance, youll encounter multiple trails in this busy area - follow signs for Continental Falls or Upper Mohawk Lakes and stay left at most trail junctions.
+Pass some old mine buildings, turn left near a lake and ascend a steep hill, left of the falls.
+At the top of this hill, pass an old mine tramway and continue left past Lower Mohawk Lake.
+Hike west up another slope (Photo #1) to reach Mohawk Lake.
+Cross the stream running out of the lake and follow a smaller trail over some rock outcroppings (Photo #2), past another small lake (Photo #3) and into the large basin between Pacific, Father Dyer, and Crystal Peaks.
+Follow the faint trail to an unnamed lake, at 12,391 - Photo #4.
+Pass this lake, turn left and locate a large gully to the southwest - Photo #5 and Photo #6.